cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 to be of sufficiently high quality.
 There are many models that did not attempt a good geometric fit to the available data--e.g. they consist of a single, planar fault segment--or models with very poor coseismic slip resolution.
-We did not feel it wise to include these (garbage in equals garbage out, as they say).
-Additionally, we did not feel it wise to list models that we thought were of too low quality.
+We did not feel it wise to include these.

 We have added some discussion of the models used, and the criteria for including them, to Section 2.3, as described in R10.
+We also reiterate here that not all of these coseismic slip models relied on the same data, approximated the fault geometry the same, or used the same inversion strategy to infer the coseismic slip.
+As any of these coseismis slip models are just *models*, we do feel that basing our conclusions on just one particular model makes for the most robust study.

 ## R18